sahuguet/data4good-pub/docker-for-data-paper/docker-for-data.md

 First, you can rely on existing opendata portals like Socrata [@Socrata_undated-su] or CKAN [@Dietrich2009-rx] which are the go-to solutions for most cities.
 But such portals are really dataset-centric and offer very limited query capabilities, one dataset at a time.
 So, if your exploration require combining multiple datasets, you are out of luck.

 Another option is to leverage cloud service providers like Amazon or Google.
-Either the datasets have been alread uploaded or you need to upload them.
+Either the datasets have been already uploaded or you need to upload them.
 Then you can leverage their respective "big-query" solutions.
 This comes with some limitations in terms of what you can do.
 It also implies that whatever proprietary data you want to combine or "secret query" you want to run will be uploaded to someone else's cloud.

 The last option is the DIY solution, as described in the introduction, which is both time consuming and frustrating.

 The inspiration for this work was an interest in the housing market in New York City.
-Affordable housing has received a lot of attention in cities like New York City, San Francisco, etc, as the price of both buying a building and renting an apartment have risen drastically in just a few years.
+Affordable housing has received a lot of attention in cities like New York City [@Furman_Center_for_Real_Estate_and_Urban_Policy_undated-mw], San Francisco [@Wiener2015-no], etc., as the price of both buying a building and renting an apartment have risen drastically in just a few years.
 People in the community, advocates, and politicians all want to understand why the city is becoming so expensive, what trends can be discovered, and what they can learn from such trends to try to keep their communities in place.

 Remarkably, New York City makes publicly available its entire register of deeds and mortgages, called ACRIS [@New_York_City_Department_of_Finance_undated-jm], as open data in a machine-readable format.
 Despite this, the data has seen little use in the community.
 As a simple data exploration starting point, putting points on a map showing where property values were increasing rapidly, or where a certain bank was lending, would require: